Random self-similar trees and a hierarchical branching process: Tree Representation of Continuous Functions

 The level set $\mathcal{L}_{\alpha}$ for each $\alpha$ is a union of non-overlapping intervals; we write $|\mathcal{L}_{\alpha}|$ for their number.
 Notice that $|\mathcal{L}_{\alpha}| = |\mathcal{L}_{\beta}|$ as soon as the interval $[\alpha,\,\beta]$ does not contain a value of local extrema of $X_t$ and $0\le |\mathcal{L}_{\alpha}| \le n$, where $n$ is the number of the local maxima of $X_t$.

 The {\it level set tree} $\textsc{level}(X_t)\in\cL_{\rm plane}$ is a tree that describes the topology of the level sets $\mathcal{L}_{\alpha}$ as a function of threshold $\alpha$, as illustrated in Fig.~\ref{fig:LST}.
-Specifically, there are bijections between (i) the leaves of $\textsc{level}(X_t)$ and the local maxima of $X_t$, (ii) the internal (parental) vertices of $\textsc{level}(X_t)$ and the local minima of $X_t$ (excluding possible local minima at the boundary points), and (iii) the pair of sub-trees of $\textsc{level}(X_t)$ rooted at a local minima $X_{t^*}$ and the first positive excursions (or meanders bounded by $t=a$ or $t=b$) of $X_t-X_{t^*}$ to right and left of $t^*$.
+Specifically, there are bijections between (i) the leaves of $\textsc{level}(X_t)$ and the local maxima of $X_t$, (ii) the internal (parental) vertices of $\textsc{level}(X_t)$ and the local minima of $X_t$ (excluding possible local minima at the boundary points), and (iii) the pair of subtrees of $\textsc{level}(X_t)$ rooted at the parental vertex that corresponds to a local minima $X_{t^*}$ and the first positive excursions (or meanders bounded by $t=a$ or $t=b$) of $X_t-X_{t^*}$ to right and left of $t^*$.
 Every edge in the tree is assigned a length equal the difference of the values of $X_t$ at the local extrema that correspond to the vertices adjacent to this edge according to the bijections (i) and (ii) above.
-If the global minimum of $X_t$ is not reached at the boundary, the minimum value will correspond to the first descendant of the root, as in Fig.~\ref{fig:LST}.
-We refer to \cite{ZK12} for discussion of some subtleties related to this construction as well as for further references.
+The lowest internal local minimum (achieved for $a<t<b$) corresponds to the first descendant of the root, see Fig.~\ref{fig:LST}.
+If the global minimum is achieved on the interval boundary ($t=a$ or $t=b$), then it corresponds to the tree root; otherwise, we artificially add a root to the tree, with an arbitrary root edge length; this situation is illustrated in Fig.~\ref{fig:LST}.

-By construction, the level-set tree $\textsc{level}(X_t)$ is completely determined by the sequence of the values of local extrema of $X_t$.
-Specifically, if $g(t)$ is continuous and monotone increasing on $[a,b]$, and $X^{\rm lin}_t$ is a linear interpolation of the local extrema of $X_t$, then
+By construction, the level-set tree $\textsc{level}(X_t)$ is completely determined by the sequence of the values of local extrema of $X_t$, and is independent of timing of those extrema, as soon as their order is preserved.
+This means, for instance, that if $g(t)$ is a continuous and monotone increasing function on $[a,b]$, then the following trees are equivalent:

 Hence, without loss of generality we can focus on the level set trees of continuous functions with alternating slopes $\pm 1$.
-To ensure that the level set tree of a function is binary, we need to eliminate the instances of consecutive local minima with the same values.
-This, for instance, is achieved if the distribution of lengths of linear segments has no atoms (this condition is sufficient, but not necessary).
-The space of piece-wise linear continuous functions on $[a,b]$ with alternating slopes $\pm 1$ and atomless segment length distribution is denoted $\cE([a,b])$.
+By $\cE^{\rm ex}$ we denote the space of all positive piece-wise linear continuous finite excursions with alternating slopes $\pm 1$.

-By construction, the level set tree and Harris path are reciprocal to each other as described in the following statement.
+By construction, the level set tree of an excursion from $\cE^{\rm ex}$ and Harris path are reciprocal to each other as described in the following statement.